Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 144.7

-Kansas has a 4-4-0 record against the spread this season compared to Missouri, who is 3-6-0 ATS.
-A total of four out of the Jayhawks' games this season have hit the over, and three of the Tigers' games have gone over.
+Kansas is 4-4-0 against the spread, while Missouri's ATS record this season is 3-6-0.
+A total of four out of the Jayhawks' games this season have gone over the point total, and three of the Tigers' games have gone over.

 Bet on this or any college basketball matchup at BetMGM